frnck37/autolamp/README.md

 wget https://github.com/frnck37/autolamp/blob/main/autolamp.sh

 ### Few things to do to install:
+Let's consider yu have access to your Ubuntu Mate console, either directly or using ssh.

 1. **Configure your Raspberry Pi's internet connection via "bluetooth"**.
 The easiest way is to share your phone's connection.
 You won't be able to use the Wi-Fi interface (`wlan0`) once the installation is complete, and your Pi must be connected, even at a very low speed, for the captive portal to work.
+When configured, this connexion must be set on "priority:10".
 Then, you must have SSH server enabled on your Rapsberrypi.
 Type 'sudo systemctl enable ssh' in your Rapsberrypi console prior to anything.

 2. **Edit the `autolamp.sh` file**: `sudo nano autolamp.sh`.